revforyou/Emotion_Recognition_Transformers/README.md

 - Expand to larger datasets (IEMOCAP, CREMA-D)
 - Explore **graph-based fusion** or **temporal transformers**
 - Real-time deployment in adaptive user interfaces

 ---

-## 🤝 Contributions

-If you find this work useful or want to contribute:

-- 🌟 Star the repo
-- 🍴 Fork it
-- 🛠️ Submit a pull request
-- 📬 Open an issue with suggestions or questions

----